Lucas-zz/BatePapoUOL_BackEnd/README.md

 - GET ```/participants```

-Get an array of every participant online at the moment.
-There will be an ID, the user name and a timestamp 'Date.now()' informing the user last status, like this:
+Get an array of every participant on the data base.
+There will be an ID, the username and a timestamp ```Date.now()``` informing the user last status, like this:
 ```js
 {
   _id: new ObjectId(NUMBER),